Bell Hill

 Types of Assistance Programs (HEAP, Good Neighbor Fund, Arrear Management)

-You’re eligible for HEAP if your household income is at or below 60 % of the state median and you meet the size thresholds, which the program verifies each October 1 application cycle.
+You’re eligible for HEAP if your household income is at or below 60 % of the state median and you meet the size thresholds, which the program verifies each October 1 application cycle for elders needing nutrition help.

 You can also apply for a Good Neighbor Energy Fund grant, which delivers a one-time payment of $500-$1,200 to families facing temporary financial setbacks.